GreatTreeGames/hugoportfoliotest/content/Projects/1732755052324-Virtual-Clinic-Competency/index.md

 ## UI Programming

 we designed the GUI systems in this version of the virtual clinic to be much more modular and easy to understand at a glance.
-We took extra care to ensure that a managable amount of relevant information was onscreen at any one time.
+We took extra care to ensure that a manageable amount of relevant information was onscreen at any one time.
 I worked with my fellow game developer colleague to define the internal structure of the encounter in a more robust way that was ultimately more extensible than what we did in virtual clinic scenarios.

 ## Core Gameplay Systems